kvchen/BERC-automated-finance-tracker/README.md

 The program can be started from `run.pyw` in the main folder.
 Upon starting the program, a window should pop up showing three options - "Update," "Backup," and "Exit."
 Select the correct one and let the program do its thing!

+## FAQ

+* I see duplicate entries in the Payables tab.
+How do I get rid of them?
+    * To fix this, you need to find the difference between the two entries (the difference might be small).
+Make sure the entry in the Google reimbursement form matches up exactly with that in the Excel spreadsheet.

 ### Modification

 This project is created and maintained by [Kevin Chen](https://github.com/kvchen).
 If modification is necessary, please get in touch with the current maintainer.